ArefProgramer/Calculator/README.md

 I Writed a Calculator with C and windows.h
-The name I chose for this calculator is calculator++
+The name I chose for this Program is calculator++